dgmurphy/phoenix_howto/README.md

 # Open Event Data Alliance Phoenix Pipeline Install & Test

-A step-by-step guide to running Phoenix for the purpose of updating the dictionaries for Actors, Agents, and Issues.
+A step-by-step guide to running Phoenix for the purpose of updating the dictionaries for Actors, Agents, Issues and Discards.

 These instructions will set up the following tools:

 * MongoDB: a popular database tool
-* scraper: crawls RSS newsfeeds and stores the articles in a MongoDB database
+* OEDA scraper: crawls RSS newsfeeds and stores the articles in a MongoDB database
-* stanford_pipeline: reads sentences from the articles in MongoDB and builds sentence parse trees using the Stanford Core NLP library.
+* OEDA stanford_pipeline: reads sentences from the articles in MongoDB and builds sentence parse trees using the Stanford Core NLP library.
-* phoenix_pipeline: reads the sentences and parse trees and uses the Petrarch 2 library to create coded events using the CAMEO codebook and the Actor,Agent, and Issues dictionaries.
+* OEDA phoenix_pipeline: reads the sentences and parse trees and uses the Petrarch 2 library to create coded events using the CAMEO codebook and the Actor,Agent, and Issues dictionaries.

+Note: The Git repos listed here were originally forked from the OEDA Github account here: https://github.com/openeventdata.
+My versions have minor modifications to facilitate the dictionary update tasks (e.g. geocoding is removed, scraper's old ntlk library is included locally, Petrarch code is included in the Phoenix Pipeline, and a few other things.)

 ## PreRequisites